cogdog/font-awesome-5-menus/README.md

 ## Updates

-5.0 - the very first attempt to get this to work, just tweaked the original plugin slightly.
+* 5.01 - adjusted to fix `fa` shortcode and verify the `fa-stack` one works.
-5.01 - adjusted to fix `fa` shortcode and verify the `fa-stack` one works.
+* 5.0 - the very first attempt to get this to work, just tweaked the original plugin slightly.

 .